 ENG 300 ADOLESCENT LITERATURE is a survey of the seven styles of adolescent literature now appearing in print, accompanied by an historical overview of previous (late 19th/early 20th century) young adult literature.
 The student is asked to read numerous young adult novels within the types and to determine their worth for young reader.
-Prerequisite: ENG 103.
+Prerequisite: ENG 103 or 190.
 3 credits.

-ENG 305 ADVANCED GRAMMAR AND USAGE is intended for students who already have a solid background in grammar and wish to extend their knowledge and appreciation of grammatical principles.
+ENG 305 ADVANCED GRAMMAR AND USAGE is intended for students with a solid background in grammar wishing to extend their knowledge and appreciation of grammatical principles.
 It is required of all English majors.
-Prerequisite: ENG 104 or equivalent, or consent of instructor, 3 credits.
+Prerequisite: ENG 104 or 190.
+3 credits.

 ENG 341 AMERICAN LITERATURE I surveys the Romantic and Realist traditions of American literature as they develop and form the basis for what has become the modern entity.
 Representative writers such as Poe, Hawthorne, Melville, Crane and selected poets such as Whitman and Dickinson are considered for their influence on the development of American literature.
-Prerequisite: ENG 103.
-3 credits hours.
+Prerequisite: ENG 103 or 190.
+3 credit hours.

 ENG 342 AMERICAN LITERATURE II surveys the development of American literature from the latter part of the 19th Century to the present.
 Representative writers such as Twain, James, Fitzgerald, Faulkner, Hemingway, Updike, Oates, and poets such as Frost, Stevens, Pound, Eliot, Roethke, and Wilbur will be studied.
-Prerequisite: ENG 103.
+Prerequisite: ENG 103 or 190.
 3 credits.

 ENG 344 ENGLISH LITERATURE I reviews the early years of English literary history.
 The course begins with Beowulf and surveys four major literary periods: The Middle Ages, The Sixteenth Century.
 The Seventeenth Century, and The Restoration and Eighteenth Century.
 Major authors studied include Chaucer, Milton, Marlowe, Donne, and Pope.
-Prerequisite: ENG 103.
+Prerequisite: ENG 103 or 190.
 3 credits.

 ENG 345 ENGLISH LITERATURE II surveys the continuing development of English literature from Blake through the Romantics and Victorians to the moderns.
-Prerequisite: ENG 103.
+Prerequisite: ENG 103 or 190.
 3 credits.

 ENG 347 WORLD LITERATURE I is a chronological survey of important and influential literary texts from various Western and non-Western cultures and civilizations from the beginnings of recorded writing through the 17th Century.
-This course does not duplicate any of the readings from ENG 103, 341, 342, 344, 345, 348, or 465.
+This course does not duplicate any of the readings from ENG 103, 190, 341, 342, 344, 345, 348, or 465.
 This course may not be substituted for any of these other Literature Courses.
-Prerequisite ENG 103.
+Prerequisite ENG 103 or 190.
+3 credits.

 ENG 348 WORLD LITERATURE II continues the chronological survey begun in ENG 347.
 The course includes a wide variety of literary styles, including texts from various Western and non-Western cultures and civilizations from the 17th Century to the present.
-This course does not duplicate any of the readings from ENG 103, 341, 342, 344, 345, 347, or 465.
+This course does not duplicate any of the readings from ENG 103, 190, 341, 342, 344, 345, 347, or 465.
 This course may not be substituted for any of these other Literature Courses.
-Prerequisite ENG 103.
+Prerequisite ENG 103 or 190.
+3 credits.

-ENG 350 CLASSICAL AND MODERN RHETORIC provides and overview and study of the art of classical rhetoric, beginning with the ancient Greeks and culminating in twentieth century understandings and applications.
-Prerequisites: ENG 104 or 245.
+ENG 350 CLASSICAL AND MODERN RHETORIC provides an overview and study of the art of classical rhetoric, beginning with the ancient Greeks and culminating in twentieth century understandings and applications.
+Prerequisites: ENG 104, 190, or 245.
 3 credits.

 ENG 351 PRACTICUM IN WRITING CONSULTATION explores composition theory, the critique of writing, collaborative learning, and tutoring philosophies.
 Students participate in writing consultations and management of the CUW Writing Center.
-Prerequisite: Writing competence as evidenced by earning an A or a B+ in ENG 104 or ENG 245 or by recommendation of a faculty member.
+Prerequisite: Writing competence as evidenced by earning an A or a B+ in ENG 104, 190, or 245 or by recommendation of a faculty member.
 3 credits.

 ENG 355 MODERN FICTION AND THE TRADITION examines principle authors and works of this century and studies the historical development of the novel as an aid to understanding the present conventions of the genre.
-Prerequisite: ENG 103.
+Prerequisite: ENG 103 or 190.
 3 credits.